eth-man/coronavirusTrackYourCountry/README.md

-# Track Coronavirus in Your Country by Displaying Notifications Using Python with i3blocks
+# Track coronavirus in your country by displaying states using Python in i3blocks

 ## Libraries